pedrovponte/PLOG-project/README.md

 - Each player’s Koi start in the corner squares closer to the player;
 - On his turn, a player must either swim one of his fish and drop a stone or jump over a stone.
-- A fish swims to an empty square adjacent (ortogonaly or diagonaly) to its current location.
-The stones are placed in any empty square.
+- A fish swims to an empty square adjacent (orthogonally or diagonally) to its current location.
+The stones are placed in an empty square.
 If a player has run out of stones then he does not drop after swimming.
-- When jumping over a stone the jump must be along a straight line (ortogonaly or diagonaly).
+- When jumping over a stone the jump must be along a straight line (orthogonally or diagonally).

-After his turn the player scores one point for each other fish adjacent to his fish new location (the player can score 0, 1, 2 or 3 points on one turn).
-Keep track of the score using the scoring tracks placed on top and bottom of the board.
+After his turn, the player scores one point for each other fish adjacent to his fish's new location (the player can score 0, 1, 2, or 3 points on one turn).
+Keep track of the score using the scoring tracks placed on the top and bottom of the board.
-The first player to score 10 poits wins.
+The first player to score 10 points wins.

 Some alternative rules:
+???????????????????????????????????????????????????????????????????????
 - Give each player 6 stones instead of 10
-- After a player drops his last stone, the other player removes one stone from the board and gives it to that player to use next turn.
+- After a player drops his last stone, the other player removes one stone from the board and gives it to that player to use ont the next turn.

 [Source](https://boardgamegeek.com/boardgame/68743/jin-li),
 [Rules](https://nestorgames.com/rulebooks/JINLI_EN.pdf)